 During the 1920s the culture of St. Paul was greatly different.
 Ostrizied communities of people were forced to live in the slums.
 When they ventured out they would even have to change their names in order to hide their heritage.

 I learned about this some on the Gangster Tour of St. Paul I took a few years back and even visited some of these locations.

-The communities spread all along the Mississippi River in St. Paul.
-The Flats, as depicted in the book, was near Harriet Island.
 Each spring the homes would experience flooding but it didn’t stop them from living there, it was just a part of life.